midi2-dev/bl-midi2-rs/README.md

 ## Pretty Printing

-Each message implements debug formatting so that the underlying data can be easily read in a hexidecimal format.
+Each message implements debug formatting so that the underlying data can be easily read in a hexadecimal format.

 ```rust
 use midi2::prelude::*;